agentOrange002/wp4/content/jobs/DataLaboratory/index.md

 - Responsible for developing enterprise-level software for data collection systems.
 - Develop critical automated systems to manage incoming data and prepare it for distribution.
+- Analyzing data to effectively coordinate the installation of new systems or the modification of existing systems.
+- Monitoring system performance.
+- Developing and executing project plans.
+- Creating innovative solutions to meet our company’s technical needs.
+- Creating and testing new functions and classes,also fixing bugs, errors and exceptions.